-The Food Standards Agency (FSA) and Food Standards Scotland (FSS) have called on Government to work with regulators to address the ongoing shortages of key professionals in the food system.
+The Food Standards Agency (FSA) and Food Standards Scotland (FSS) have urged Government to work with regulators to address the ongoing shortages of key professionals in the food system.

 The FSA and FSS ‘Our Food 2023’ report has been published, detailing how food standards remained stable in 2023, despite pressures including inflation and labour shortages.
 However, the report raises questions about the resilience of the UK’s food system, including ongoing shortages in key occupations needed to keep food safe.